actualbudget/actual/docs/contributing/project-details/index.md

 ## Actual

-This repository holds all of the front end code for the Actual Budget application, along with the syncing engine and the importers for YNAB4 and YNAB5.
+This repository holds all of the front end code for the Actual Budget application, along with the syncing engine and the importers for YNAB4 and YNAB5 (also commonly referred to as nYNAB).

 ```
 ├── actual